What do your plan options include?

 Construction set: This includes 5 sets of plans including all four exterior views, complete floor plans, a basement plan (if applies), a foundation plan, a roof overview, building sections, and any other details necessary to explain how to build your home.
 This is the basic package that you need to obtain a building permit, secure your financing, and to actually build the home.
 (Although our plans are designed for national building codes, it is important to have a Structural Engineer in your area review the plan before construction begins.)

-Reproducible Set: This is similar to the construction set except it comes to you on reproducible paper called vellum.
-With this option, you are able to make all of the copies you need to build your new home.
+Reproducible Set or PDF Set: Choose this set if you are planning to make modifications to the plan or if you’ll need to make additional copies for your particular project.
 A reproducible set includes a copyright release allowing you to legally make copies of this copyrighted plan for one particular project.
-It does not, however, give you the license to build the plan more than one time without a Multi-Use Construction License.
+It does not, however, give you the license to build the plan more than one time without a Multi-Use Construction Release.
+When choosing this option, a PDF Copy of the plan will be emailed to you.

 What is included in the square footage?